Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 - This test was designed by Abyss on Printables!
 Go check it out here: [Ultimate Fan Speed Test V3](https://www.printables.com/model/200347-ultimate-fan-speed-test-v3)

+**Note:** Fan speed is generally forgiving.
+If you are getting worse results than expected you can raise or lower any of the fan speeds you set in this step.
+This step always gets me perfect fan speeds, but it may take some practice before you gain a feel for how to choose settings with this method.
+Essentially, you're not locked in to what you choose, just use it as a guideline.

 - Import [Ultimate_Fan_Test_v3_ABYSS.stl](Tuning-Models/Ultimate_Fan_Test_v3_ABYSS.stl) into your slicer.
 Use a 0.2mm layer height and change your cooling settings to the following.

 ![Fan_Speed_Settings](Example_Pictures/Fan-Speed-Test/Fan_Test_Settings.webp)

 This will cause your fan to spin progressively faster as the model is printed, starting at 0% fan speed and ending at 100% fan speed.
 When the model is finished, take a look at each marked bar and the area above it.
 Choose the lowest fan speed that gives good results as your minimum fan speed.
 Generally, no curling and decent to good looking bridges are what to look at for this setting.
 Look at the bridging sections and choose the one that looks the best to you, that is your bridging fan speed.

-Set your maximum fan speed to somewhere between these two values.
-Beware of setting it too high, as strong cooling setups will decrease layer adhesion if run too fast when not needed.
+You may want to take a picture of your model, because the next step involved intentionally breaking it apart.
+Start from the top of the model and work your way down, breaking it apart section by section.
+The sections will get harder to break apart as the fan speed at the point in the model gets lower.
+As you break it apart, feel for where the model gets harder to snap.
+There should be a point where it doesn't get any harder, and that is where your maximum layer adhesion is achieved.
+Take note of the highest fan speed at which the model has the same resistance to breaking as your chosen minimum fan speed.
+Set this fan speed to your maximum fan speed.

 ## **Minimum Layer Time Test**